-All teenagers are self-centered and insecure.
+All teenagers are in a developmental stage that could be seen as self-centered and insecure.
 Their work is to develop themselves, which means that they're so focused on themselves that they don't have a lot of mental energy left to notice how they're affecting others, even if they're actually empathic people.
-They greatly value their peers, so they put peers first, and it is easy for parents to feel like their teen doesn't even notice their feelings.
+They greatly value their peers, so they put peers first, and it is easy for parents to feel like their teen doesn't even notice the parent's feelings.
 All teens are still figuring out a realistic assessment of their capabilities and where they fit in the world.
 All of them are still developing good judgment and tend to be in denial about risk.

 Therefore, all teens fit the description of narcissism at least somewhat.
 And they will grow out of it!
 For that reason, I would discourage any diagnosis of a teen as narcissistic.
 And I don't think it helps you parent better to see your child as a label of any kind.

 Instead, I think all teens need us to empathize, to set limits as necessary, and to stay connected.
-So if your teen is showing signs of narcissism, I recommend:
+So if your teen is showing signs of self-centeredness, I recommend: